 “Leaders have to stay present in the team’s work and lives,” he says.
 “Get to know the employees, ask questions, be interested in their lives.
 I don’t get to talk to my team every day, but I try to provide them with company updates and information on growth and earnings fairly often.”

 Regular contact, via conference calls or video meetings, will help you build camaraderie and make your team feel valued.
 In fact, remote work can actually break through some of the barriers that more traditional work environments create.

 “Even with the largest organizations that have teams working in the same offices, they likely have offices spread throughout the country and even the globe,” points out David Waring, a founder of Fit Small Business.

 Large organizations in far-flung locations can inspire the same sense of purpose and belonging that a small, physically close team can foster.
-That’s what Georgene Huang, a Forbes contributor and the founder of Fairygodboss—who consults for many remote workers—pointed out:
+That’s what Georgene Huang, a Forbes contributor and the founder of Fairygodboss, a career community for professional women, pointed out: